BurntSushi/termcolor/doc/rg.1.md

 : This flag specifies color settings for use in the output.
 This flag may be provided multiple times.
 Settings are applied iteratively.
 Colors are limited to one of eight choices: red, blue, green, cyan, magenta, yellow, white and black.
-Styles are limited to either nobold or bold.
+Styles are limited to nobold, bold, nointense or intense.

     The format of the flag is {type}:{attribute}:{value}. {type} should be one of path, line or match. {attribute} can be fg, bg or style.
 Value is either